fusion-energy/neutronics-workshop/tasks/task_5/README.md

 - Plotting neutron / photon spectra for cells and surfaces and observing the changing neutron energy at different locations in the reactor.
 - Performing coupled neutron photon simulations where photons are created from neutron interactions.
+- Understand that longer simulations are need to improve results in some cases.